Former AP photojournalist Kim Chonkil dies at age 89

 SEOUL, South Korea (AP) — Former Associated Press photojournalist Kim Chonkil, whose images captured South Korea’s turbulent transition from dictatorship to democracy, has died.
 He was 89.

-Kim’s son, Kim Kuchul, said he died in New York on Thursday after suffering from kidney and respiratory problems.
+Kim’s son, Kim Kuchul, said he died in New York on Thursday after fighting kidney and respiratory problems.

 Kim covered South Korea for AP for nearly 40 years until leaving the company in 1987, a period during which the country rose from the devastation of the 1950-53 Korean War into an Asian industrial power and a full-fledged democracy following a bloody struggle against dictatorship.